49 Black movies to watch that will spark joy

 House Party (1990): Play plans to throw the party of all parties when his parents head out of town.
 His best friend, Kid, gets grounded after a fight at school but is determined to make it so that he can see his crush.
 He sneaks out of the house on the big night on a mission to make it to the epic affair but getting to Play’s party becomes an amusing misadventure.

 Dope (2015): High school seniors Malcolm (Shameik Moore), Jib (Tony Revolori), and Diggy (Kiersey Clemons) love ’90s hip-hop, and they are also a punk band.
-They’re proud nerds and defy stereotypes about Black children living in the ‘hood.
+They’re proud nerds and defy stereotypes about Black children living in the hood.
 The real adventure begins when a local drug dealer hides ecstasy in Malcolm’s backpack after a night at a birthday party goes awry.
 A chase ensues as the youths try to outrun the goons who want the stash.

 Roll Bounce (2005): A group of teenagers in Chicago are skating stars at their local roller rink.
 But when it closes down, they are forced to hang out at the more upscale Sweet Roller Rink in a different part of town for the summer.
 There, they navigate teen angst as they attempt to prove themselves to the already established reigning champions.